Effects of Hurricane Ian in Florida: Preparations

-Prior to Ian's landfall, Florida was already predicted to receive large amounts of flooding.
+Prior to Ian's landfall, Florida was predicted to receive large amounts of flooding.

 On September 24, Governor Ron DeSantis declared a state of emergency for all of Florida.
 Tampa Bay area schools also announced closures, and several colleges and universities, including the University of South Florida, the University of Tampa, and Eckerd College announced that they were canceling classes and closing.
 By September 27, 55 public school districts across the state announced cancellations, many through the end of the week.
 Officials at the Kennedy Space Center delayed the launch of NASA's Artemis 1, and the rocket was returned to the Vehicle Assembly Building.
 President Joe Biden approved a state of emergency declaration for Florida on September 24, authorizing FEMA to pre-stage 110,000 gallons of fuel and 18,000 pounds of propane, and sending 1300 workers to Florida.
 Many airports and ports in Tampa, Tampa Bay, Orlando, St. Petersburg, Key West, and other places announced that they would be suspending operations.
 Walt Disney World, Universal Orlando, and Busch Gardens Tampa Bay said that they would be closing attractions.
 A number of stores and restaurants like Walmart and Waffle House were closed because of the impending dangerous weather.